Achintha9533/Pattern-Recognition/README.md

 * **Modular Codebase:** Organized into distinct Python modules (`config`, `dataset`, `model`, `train`, `generate`, `evaluate`, `visualize`) for clarity and maintainability.
 * **Model Checkpointing:** Automatically saves trained generator weights, allowing for model persistence and reusability.
 * **Pre-trained Model Loading:** Includes utility to automatically download and load pre-trained model weights from Google Drive for quick setup and inference (`load_model.py`).
 The first run will automatically download the weights.
+* **Comprehensive API Documentation:** Automated generation of detailed API documentation using Sphinx from reStructuredText-formatted docstrings, providing insights into every module, class, and function.

 ---